 - 30.06% of our readers would identify as straight to a “close friend”,26.58% as gay, 22.99% as bisexual, 8.33% said they weren’t sure/were still figuring that out, 7.37% would identify as “something else” and 4.67% would identify as “asexual.”

-Since it’s been a couple years, I plan to release another survey soon to follow-up to see if anything has changed. 🙂
+Since it’s been a more than a few years since 2013, I plan to release another survey soon to follow-up to see if anything has changed. 🙂

 But you call your comics “yaoi”.
 That means there’s going to be lots and lots of explicit sex, right?

 Actually, no. I’m telling grown-up stories for other grown-ups—and that will include some erotic scenes—but this isn’t porn.
-In terms of MPAA movie ratings, some of it is “R” rated, a couple pages even “hard-R”, but not X. If you’re looking for that here, you’re going to be disappointed.
+In terms of MPAA movie ratings, some of it is “R” rated, a couple pages even “hard-R”, but not X. If you’re looking for that in our main story arcs, you’re going to be disappointed.
 But if you’re looking for an entertaining genre story for adults with strong characters and a compelling, thought-provoking plot, then I think you’re going to really enjoy Artifice and The Young Protectors.

 What’s the easiest way to navigate through the pages of this comic?